kedbin/relearn.ing/src/content/journal/entry-001.md

 ## Conclusion: The Architect of Leverage

-The journal concludes with a powerful question: *"Are these tools?
+I concluded my notes with a powerful question: *"Are these tools?
 Slimming pills are tools.
 Bootcamps are tools."*

 Yes.
 A bootcamp is a tool for compressing years of learning (Input) into months of skill acquisition (Output).
 A slimming pill (when medically prescribed like GLP-1s) is a tool for regulating hormonal signals.